lightstep/cloud-native-observability/03 - anatomy-of-observability.md

 implicit expectations about persistence that need to be addressed -- for example, most people wouldn't expect a single trace to arbitrarily be kept for over a month, but they would expect a time series to be (albeit in a compacted form).
-Metrics exist in an extremely compact format to begin with; 'Upscaling' them into an event adds metadata that effectively increases their storage cost over time.
+Metrics exist in an extremely compact format to begin with; 'Up-scaling' them into an event adds metadata that effectively increases their storage cost over time.
 This also adds a burden to users, who need to pay special attention to how much data is being emitted to the storage engine, as it doesn't